ben-casson/Woordle/README.md

 <br>

-This is Wordle without wait times between games.
+This project is a Wordle clone that has no wait times between games.